toosolid2003/secure_vault/README.md

 # 🔐 Secure Bounty Vault

-A minimal and secure smart contract to manage bounty campaigns with refundable deposits and deadline-based payout logic — part of my journey to becoming a senior Solidity developer.
+A minimal and secure smart contract to manage bounty campaigns with refundable deposits and deadline-based payout logic — built with composability in mind.

 ## 📌 Summary